developer-kikikaikai/CreatingHashPassword/docs/MessageDefinition.md

 	- HTTP 200 OK if server success to update (body data is NULL).
 	- Other status code if server failed to generate passphrase, not implement
 		- 400 Bad request
-			- if PUT request and there is no same title's data, and
+			- if there is no algorithm.
-			- if POST reqest and there is already created same title's data.

 ### DELETE /api/passphraseInfo